MansoorTariq7/Text-Editor/README.md

 # Text-Editor
 Software development project.
-An app like MS WORD.
+An app like Notpad.
 Made in C++